 Sir Kenneth Branagh

-Meanwhile, Sir Kenneth recently confessed he found the Disney remake of 'Cinderella' as intimidating as tackling a William Shakespeare production.
+Sir Kenneth Branagh found making 'Cinderella' as intimidating as tackling a William Shakespeare production.

-Asked which is more daunting to direct, he replied: "I'd say it's equally intimidating.
+Asked which is more intimidating, he replied: "I'd say it's equally intimidating.
 The ferocity of passion that is engendered by people when they don't like what you've done is really tremendous.
 It's intense.

 "But my feeling is always that the original work is there, at the end of it, or whatever people might deem as the traditional way of doing things.